Skip to main content

 Safety in Surgery

-All prospective patients should be aware that cosmetic surgery is not without risks, and before going ahead with any type of procedure, no matter how small, it’s important to find out all the facts.
+All prospective patients should be aware that aesthetic surgery is not without risks, and before going ahead with any type of procedure, no matter how small, it’s important to find out all the facts.
 Your surgeon should be open and honest about what to expect and any potential complications, they should also be able to provide proof of their qualifications, level of training, and amount of experience in your chosen procedure.

 The BAAPS believe that every patient should expect high quality care, and has the right to fully understand every aspect of their surgery from pre-op right through to aftercare, before agreeing to go ahead with any procedure.

-What is Cosmetic Surgery?
+What is Aesthetic Surgery?

 For this reason, most people will pay to have surgery carried out privately.
 To find a plastic surgeon to discuss your options, please use the Find A Surgeon Tool here.